nikitavoloboev/data/macOS/apps/macOS-apps.md

 - [Seashore](https://github.com/robaho/seashore) - Easy to use mac osx image editing application, gimp light.
 - [Linked Ideas](https://github.com/fespinoza/LinkedIdeas) - MacOS/iOS apps to treat ideas as links of concepts.
 - [HotKey](https://github.com/soffes/HotKey) - Simple global shortcuts in macOS.
+- [Latest](https://github.com/mangerlahn/Latest) - Small utility app for macOS that makes sure you know about all the latest updates to the apps you use.

 ## Other interesting apps